karma-runner/karma-runner.github.com/src/content/0.6.0/intro/03-troubleshooting.md

-You have some problems?
+You are having some problems with the great Testacular?
 Look no further.
 Known problems and solutions are collected here so you don't have to figure them out again and again.

 If you can't find solution to your problem here, feel free to ask on the [mailing list].